https://www.deakin.edu.au/__data/assets/image/0006/553317/35576_Deakin-SEBE-Burwood-Sustainability_Finals_SimonShiff_0-8-1.jpg

 Course overview

 Develop the confidence to address some of the biggest environmental issues we face on a global scale by exploring the role science and society play in achieving global sustainability.
 Fieldwork is a rewarding part of this course and you will get plenty of opportunities to apply your skills in beautiful outdoor and community settings.
-Industry placements provide even more practical experience and the opportunity to work alongside experienced environmental scientists.
+Industry placements provide even more practical experience as well as the opportunity to work alongside experienced environmental scientists.

 Want to play a key role in tackling the world’s most pressing environmental problems?

 Throughout this degree, you will learn about environmental processes within a range of environments, how societies use and value these environments, and the tools available to prevent and manage environmental impacts.
-You will consider sustainability from all angles – from environmental processes to environmental policy – and workshop innovative ways to satisfy society’s needs for clean water, fresh air and healthy soil through sustainable use of natural resources.
+You will consider sustainability from all angles – from environmental processes to environmental policy – and workshop innovative ways to satisfy society’s needs for clean water, fresh air and healthy soil through the sustainable use of natural resources.

 With an emphasis on fieldwork and work-integrated learning, everything you learn in the classroom will be tried, tested and challenged in real life.
 Our passionate, industry-connected teachers break down leading-edge research into easy-to-understand concepts, so you can carry the theory you learn in the class into the field and into professional settings.